 What to do if you’re a victim of credit card fraud

 If you think you’ve been a victim of credit card fraud, or are sure that you are, let your credit card company know, so that they can investigate.
 You can also report it to Action Fraud .
-Finally, you may also want to check your FREE Equifax Credit Report & Score to check if the fraudsters’ activities have affected it – it’s free for the first 30 days, then £14.95 a month after that.
+Finally, you may also want to check your Equifax Credit Report & Score to see if the fraudsters’ activities have affected it – it’s free for the first 30 days, then £14.95 a month after that.
 In addition to providing you with your credit information, it will also alert you when significant changes have been made to the report, or if we find your financial details have appeared on websites frequented by fraudsters.